Minneapolis reduces number of beaches with lifeguards due to staffing shortage

 The Park Board has six full-time lifeguards who work year round, including through the winter at the city's indoor aquatic's center.
 The board generally hires up to 130 additional seasonal lifeguards to staff its beaches and pools.
 This year it hired only 19.

 Seasonal licensed lifeguards must be recertified each year through organizations such as the Red Cross.
-But many organizations didn’t offer recertification programs this spring with the onset of COVID-19.
+While the Red Cross offered 120-day extensions to certified lifeguards, other organizations didn't offer recertification programs this spring with the onset of COVID-19.
 That meant it was tough to find lifeguards, Smothers said.

 "We would have hired more," Smothers said.